awsdocs/amazon-dynamodb-developer-guide/doc_source/DotNetSDKMidLevel.md

 1. Create a `Table` object by executing the `Table.LoadTable` method by providing the name of the table in which you want to perform the batch operation\.

-1. Execute the `CreateBatchWrite` method on the table instance you created in the preceding step and create a `DocumentBatchWrite` object\.
+1. Run the `CreateBatchWrite` method on the table instance you created in the preceding step and create a `DocumentBatchWrite` object\.

 1. Use the `DocumentBatchWrite` object methods to specify the documents that you want to upload or delete\.

-1. Call the `DocumentBatchWrite.Execute` method to execute the batch operation\.
+1. Call the `DocumentBatchWrite.Execute` method to run the batch operation\.

    When using the document model API, you can specify any number of operations in a batch\.
 However, DynamoDB limits the number of operations in a batch and the total size of the batch in a batch operation\.
 For more information about the specific limits, see [BatchWriteItem](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchWriteItem.html)\.
 If the document model API detects that your batch write request exceeded the number of allowed write requests, or the HTTP payload size of a batch exceeded the limit allowed by `BatchWriteItem`, it breaks the batch into several smaller batches\.
 Additionally, if a response to a batch write returns unprocessed items, the document model API automatically sends another batch request with those unprocessed items\.